Headwaters Offerings

 Near the Blue Deer land stands a small sacred mountain.
 Springs flow on this mountain and join together to make the headwaters of a sacred river named Saskawhihiwine.
 The river carries the voice of the land as it flows through what today is Blue Deer Center.
 In ancient times Saskawhihiwine identified the Blue Deer land as a sacred place of healing and conflict resolution.

 Twice a year we go to the mountain and gather at a small spring which forms part of the headwaters of the river.
 We leave offerings from the bounty of the land.
 We make prayers of gratitude and honoring.
 We seek in this way to stay in good relationship with the waters and the sacred mountains.
-We ask that as the river flows down to New York City and Delaware Bay, the people of those places may benefit from ancestral teachings and healings carried in the sacred waters.

 Good relationship with the waters